governet/governet/README.md

 All of the data used in Governet is obtained from the Federal Election Comission.
 Specifically, the data is downloaded in bulk format from the official [Federal Election Committee FTP server](https://cg-519a459a-0ea3-42c2-b7bc-fa1143481f74.s3-us-gov-west-1.amazonaws.com/bulk-downloads/index.html).
 Currently Governet is using candidate (cn), committe (cm), and individual contribution (itpas) detailed data files.

 ## The Application
 Governet is an N-tier web application.
-A front end provides a user interface to an API which querys an underlying database.
+A front end provides a user interface to an API which will query the underlying database.
 The front end is built in React.js.
 The back end server is written in Node.js, using the Express framework for the API.
 The database is MongoDB.
 The application is composed with Docker and Docker Compose.
 Some data loading is done in bash scripts.

 ## Running Governet Locally with Docker Compose
 Before you get started, you'll need [Docker Community Edition](https://docs.docker.com/install/) if you don't already have it.